stardothosting/shift8-cdn/readme.txt

 == Features ==

 - 100% Free CDN for static assets on your site (CSS, JS, Images, Font files and more)
-- Geographic and latency based DNS routing of requests to the nearest endpoint server across the globa
+- Geographic and latency based DNS routing of requests to the nearest endpoint server across the globe
 - Super easy set up : just install plugin, activate and register to start using within minutes.

 == Installation ==